code0monkey1/clean-architecture-typescript-learn/README.md

 > One change can cause a ripple effect throughout the whole software system , leading to many changes , hence potentially many bugs , during refactoring

-_A great way to manage complexity is to arrange the code in layers of abstraction , with the lower layers not knowing about the concrete implementation of the upper layers , and them communicating with the upper layers only through adapters ( abstract interfaces )._
+_A great way to manage complexity is to arrange the code into layers of abstraction , with the lower layers not knowing about the concrete implementation of the upper layers , and them communicating with the upper layers only through adapters ( abstract interfaces )._